Phenomenological study of two minor zeros in neutrino mass matrix using trimaximal mixing: Introduction

 We organize the paper as follows.
 We start with TM$_1$ and TM$_2$ mixing matrix and find the elements of the neutrino mass matrix in Section.~\ref{section:2}.
 We then write down $\theta_{13}$, $\theta_{23}$, $\theta_{12}$, Dirac CP violating phase $\delta$, effective electron anti-neutrino mass $m_{\nu}$ and the effective Majorana mass term $M_{ee}$ in terms of the unknown parameters $\theta$ and $\phi$ of the TM mixing matrix.
 In Section.~\ref{section:3}, we describe the formalism of two minor zeros in neutrino mass matrix and identify all the possible cases of two minor zero in neutrino mass matrix.
-In Section.~\ref{section:4} We discuss the phenomenology of the allowed two minor zero classes and also obtain the best fit values of all the oscillation parameters with our $\chi^2$ analysis.
-We report the fine-tuning of neutrino mass matrix in Section.~\ref{section:5}.
-In Section.~\ref{section:6}, we present the symmetry realization and conclude in Section.~\ref{section:7}.
+In Section.~\ref{section:4}, we discuss the phenomenology of the allowed two minor zero classes and obtain the best fit values of all the oscillation parameters with our $\chi^2$ analysis.
+Also we report the degree of fine-tuning in the neutrino mass matrix elements.
+In Section.~\ref{section:5}, we present the symmetry realization of our model and conclude in Section.~\ref{section:6}.

-\section{neutrino mass matrix}
+\section{Neutrino mass matrix}

 TM$_1$ and TM$_2$ mixing matrix, constructed by multiplying the TB mixing matrix by an unitary matrix, can be written as

 and

 where $\theta$ and $\phi$ are two free parameters.
 In the flavor basis where the charged lepton mass matrix is diagonal, the symmetric neutrino mass matrix $M$ can be expressed as